New Orleans Mayor files suit against Louisiana Secretary of State, alleges unconstitutional use of power in recall effort - NewsBreak

 Cantrell’s attorneys Marion Floyd and Ron Wilson filed a petition to vacate, or otherwise invalidate, the final judgment made by Ardoin’ to lower the signature count.

 Floyd says Orleans Parish has more than 100-thousand electors.
-He says according to law, the number the recall should need is 25 percent of those electors.
-While recall organizers argued they only need 20 percent.
+According to law, the number the recall should need is 20 percent of those electors.

 “A settlement was reached similar to a personal injury case and in this instance there is no room in the law for a consent, the number is what the number is.
 There is no room for interpretation,” Floyd said.